 Where this comes from

-My family has flown for a hundred years.
+My family has flown for almost a hundred years.
 That isn't an opening flourish — it's the literal headline.
 Lt.
 Col. James A. Philpott — my great-grandfather, the family calls him Grandpa Jim — first soloed an airplane on September 8, 1928.
 He was 16.
 The brand is timing toward his centennial: September 8, 2028.

 This is the long version of why every item on the shop has been somewhere.
 We come from people who go places.